1917 Auckland Rugby League season: Victoria Park

 In 1916 the fence around Victoria Park had been removed by the council which made it very difficult to collect gate revenue.
 The league had however secured land which would be developed as Carlaw Park with the aim being to secure the ground and gain revenue from ticket sales in the future.

 First grade championship

 The 1st grade championship had been competing for the Myers Cup from 1910 to 1914 but after the beginning of the war the league decided to not award trophies though the grade competitions were still competed for as normal.
 Twenty three first grade season matches were played which was less than previous seasons but because both Otahuhu and Grafton Athletic were forced to drop out of the competition due to a lack of players as a result of so many leaving to join the war effort.
 After their Round 4 default to North Shore where only two Otahuhu players turned up they decided to amalgamate senior teams with Grafton.
 This was short lived however as Grafton themselves only lasted until Round 7 when they themselves defaulted a week later.
 Ponsonby United were crowned champions for the first time in their existence.

+Statistics

+Including the knockout games there were 25 first grade games played with 132 tries, 54 conversions, 32 penalties, 1 drop goal, and 3 goals from a mark.
+The average number of points per game was 23, with 5.3 tries per game.
+With 54 conversions from 132 attempts the successful percentage was 40.9.
+The successful conversion percentage went from 38.5 to 40.9.
+The points per game increased from 18.2 in 1916 to 23.